-The test sponsor must guarantee that the test system will not loose data due to a permanent irrecoverable failure of any single durable medium containing TPCx-BB data, e.g. tables, results, or metadata.
+The test sponsor must guarantee that the test system will not lose data due to a permanent irrecoverable failure of any single durable medium containing TPCx-BB data, e.g. tables, results, or metadata.

-- a) For HDFS this can be done by running \$hadoop dfsadmin -report and \$hadoop fs -du -h %Benchmark Table Data path on HDFS% and %metastore% (Appendix H) - b) For other storage systems not using HDFS redundancy has to be proved by the test sponsor needs to provide a description of the data redundancy approach describing both hardware and software used to achieve the data redundancy and explain why it is at least equivalent to the data redundancy provided by traditional local-JBOD storage and HDFS replication factor of 3.
+- a) For HDFS this can be done by running "hdfs fsck -blocks" and "hdfs dfs -du -s -h".
+When TPCxBB_FullBenchmark_sequence_run.sh is run, this report will automatically be generated at the end of each benchmark run. (see Appendix H for sample output). - b) For other storage systems not using HDFS redundancy has to be proved by the test sponsor needs to provide a description of the data redundancy approach describing both hardware and software used to achieve the data redundancy and explain why it is at least equivalent to the data redundancy provided by traditional local-JBOD storage and HDFS replication factor of 3.